 We take trouble with this phrasing.
 Was not the Pharoah, the God-King, divinity clothed with human flesh?
 Why does life-abnegation have to be more divine?
 It doesn’t except from a gnostic perspective.
 Christianity and Buddhism are para-gnostic strains.

-A look at the world of Tradition, predating Christianity and Buddhism, shews divinity clothed in human flesh, as kings, as emperors.
+A look at the world of Tradition, predating Christianity and Buddhism, shews divinity clothed in human flesh, as kings, as emperors—and even simply heads of families (cf. La Cité Antique); indeed every king and priest in Ancient Israel was a messiah, according to their definition.
 Hardly banished to the innermost places of the mind, “ignorant” of the body.